-Set amid Indonesia’s Anambas archipelago, serene and secluded Bawah Island puts you in a prime position for a dose of total relaxation.
+Set amid Indonesia’s Anambas archipelago, serene and secluded Bawah Reserve puts you in a prime position for a dose of total relaxation.
 Unplug and unwind while on this luxurious yet light-touch private island.
-Cast adrift from the southern shore of the Malaysian peninsula and Borneo’s western coast – yet not close to either of them – there are no TVs to distract or remind you of the real world here, just days of snorkelling the three lagoons, exploring the untouched hinterland, indulging in the open-air spa, and dining on Indonesian cuisine at the three waterfront restaurants.
+Cast adrift from the southern shore of the Malaysian peninsula and Borneo’s western coast – yet not close to either of them – here are no TVs to distract or remind you of the real world here, just days of snorkelling the three lagoons, exploring the untouched hinterland, indulging in the open-air spa, and dining on Indonesian cuisine at the three waterfront restaurants.
 It’s a hectic world, indeed…

 Rates include buffet or à la carte breakfasts, plus lunch, dinner, non-alcoholic drinks, spa treatments, yoga classes, non-motorised watersports, unpacking service, daily laundry, service charges and government taxes.

 All non-motorised watersports are included in booking – enjoy paddle boarding, kayaking, sailing and boat trips around the lagoon – as are a variety of on-land activities, such as guided hikes, an open air cinema, star gazing and bird watching.

 At the hotel

 13 beaches, open-air cinema, tennis court, watersports centre, snorkelling gear to borrow, spa and wellness centre, wine cellar, library and a small boutique.
 In rooms: beach bags and towels, straw sun hats, sandals, outdoor veranda, free WiFi (though very limited), minibar with unlimited free bottled water, tea- and coffee-making facilities, open-air bathroom, safe, plug adapters upon request, ceiling fans and air-conditioning above the bed only.